 Generally, holders of ELNY SPDAs received MetLife SPDAs in exchange for their ELNY contracts.
 Because the MetLife SPDAs had substantially higher surrender charges than the exchanged ELNY SPDAs, former ELNY SPDA holders who surrendered their MetLife SPDAs before the applicable surrender charges decreased to zero were allowed a claim against the ELNY estate for the amount of the surrender charge incurred.
 These claims are called claim-overs.
-Interest accrues on the claim-overs at 4% per annum.
-As of December 31, 2019 and 2018, ELNY reported \$43,726,110 as a liability in the Statements of Assets, Liabilities, and Deficit of Assets Over Liabilities - Modified Cash Basis as Life Insurance Claim-Overs in Class Four - Claims Under Insurance Policies which included the current interest, accrued in the amount of \$22,953,988 as of August 8, 2013.
-Pursuant to the distribution priority discussed in Note 2, if interest was accrued for the period from August 8, 2013 to December 31, 2019, it would have amounted to additional interest of \$11,193,884.
+Per the Restructuring Agreement, section 6.2.3, interest accrues on the claim-overs at 4% per annum.
+As of December 31, 2020 and 2019, ELNY reported \$43,726,110 as a liability in the Statements of Assets, Liabilities, and Deficit of Assets Over Liabilities - Modified Cash Basis as Life Insurance Claim-Overs in Class Four - Claims Under Insurance Policies which included the current interest, accrued in the amount of \$22,953,988 as of August 8, 2013.
+Pursuant to the distribution priority discussed in Note 2, if interest were accrued for the period from August 8, 2013 to December 31, 2020, it would have amounted to additional interest of \$12,947,721.